 Here in the heart of Alaska, we pride ourselves on that perfect balance of warmth and danger, and we hope to find the same in your poems.
 It’s ok if your words climb into velvet heels at night, so long as the feet are muddy and well-traveled.
 We’re looking for fresh language and imagery, an element of risk, and compelling narratives.
 Poetry does NOT need to be double spaced; please submit it as you would like it to appear.
 Please do not submit more than five poems at once.

 We like it weird and we hate boundaries, which is why we live in Alaska.
 We’re looking for play with words that makes us rethink everything we know about language and genre.
 Nonfiction prose poems, stories in verse, graphic essays.
+We are especially excited for excerpts from your comic books and graphic novels.
 Surprise and mesmerize us.
 Hybrid submissions may be up to 8,000 words.
 If using visuals, make sure that you have the necessary copyrights.

 Photographs, drawings, cover art, etc. will be considered.
 Please do not mail any artwork to us – use our Submittable account only.
 We do not charge a fee for submitting artwork.

 Contributors will receive one copy of the issue in which their work appears.
 Additional copies can be purchased at the reduced price of $5.